cmrazek/DkTools/README.md

 - Stopped code analysis errors for uninitialized interface types.
 - Added support for table$column
 - Fixed enum value not getting detected properly when used with an array.
+- Removed code snippets. (haven't worked for a long time and nobody complained)

 **Version 1.6.9 Changes:**
 - Added code analysis support for the new 'like' operator.